IHE/publications/ITI/TF/readme.md

 * replaced DIV with table content, if the DIV only contains the table
 * replaced P with image content, if the P only contains the IMG
 * removed all inline styling of images
 * simplified inline style of TD and TABLE elements
+* simplified all P elements which have only 1 SPAN element without style setting.
+* iterated all figure and table captions and add a class for them, to be styled in CSS file
+* set class in TD elements with THEAD parents to allow global styling

 ## Open issues:
-* rename TD to TH elements if their parent are THEAD to allow global styling
-* iterate all figure and table captions and add a class for them, to be styled in CSS file
-* Simplify all P elements which have only 1 SPAN element without style setting.
+* remove inline style of TD tags
 * remove inline style of A HREF tags
 * some image captions are put in a P element with the image.
 Todo: insert the image before the P element.

 	<p xmlns="" style="font-size:11pt">
       <img src="media/a7222-00r44.042.png" width="624" height="374" alt="">